 Growing your own sprouts is a great way to add fresh greens to your diet.
 You can’t get any fresher than sprouts that you grow yourself which means the sprouts are going to be packed full of fresh enzymes and nutrients such as vitamins, minerals, amino acids, and phytochemicals.
 A great thing about sprouts is that everyone can grow sprouts any time of the year so if you don’t have room for a garden or if you have limited container gardening space, you can always grow sprouts right in your own kitchen.
-Here is how to grow your own sprouts in 6 easy steps.
+Here is how to grow sprouts using the jar method in 6 easy steps.

 What You Need To Grow Your Own Sprouts

 Sprouts are easy to grow, inexpensive and just take a few days.
 You can often buy sprouting seeds at your local health food store or you can search for them online with the keyword “sprouting seeds”.
+Make sure you get seeds labeled as “sprouting seeds” to ensure they’re safe and free from harmful chemicals.
 There are lots of varieties to try and each one tastes different so it will be fun for you to try them out and you can even create your own mixes when you discover what you like best.
 Some of my favorite sprouts to grow are alfalfa, broccoli, clover, radish, fenugreek, and watercress.
-You will also need to have a quart size canning jar on hand and a screen cover for the lid which can usually be purchased where sprouting seeds are sold.
-Or you can use my affiliate amazon link below.

 How To Grow Your Own Sprouts In 6 Steps

-- Pour 3 tablespoons of your selected sprouting seeds into the bottom of your quart sized canning jar.
+- Pour 2 tablespoons of your selected sprouting seeds into the bottom of your quart sized canning jar.

-- Rinse– Add 3 cups of filtered, cool water (60-70 degrees works well) and screw the screened lid onto the jar and then swirl the seeds around for a minute or two.
+- Rinse– Add 3 cups of filtered, cool water (60-70 degrees works well) and screw the screened lid onto the glass jar and then swirl the seeds around for a minute or two.

 - Drain– Allow all of the water to drain out through the screen.